danecollins/danecollins.github.io/recipe/sweet_soy_port.md

 ## Steps

+1. Mix water and soy sauce
-1. In 2 tbs oil brown shallots, garlic, ginger and chilies
+1. In 2 tbs oil brown shallots, ginger and chilies
+2. Add garlic at end and brown
 2. Transfer to small bowl
 3. Add oil and brown pork
-4. Deglaze pan with 1 cup of water and soy sauce
+4. Deglaze pan with water and soy sauce
 5. Add pork and simmer over low heat for 35 minutes
-6. Add molasses and cook until sauce is thick
+6. Add molasses and cook until sauce starts to thicken
+7. Add in shallot mixture
 7. Add lime juice and season with salt and pepper